logzio/logz-docs/_source/user-guide/kibana-mapping/wildcards.md

 ##### Change the field mapping to an **analyzed field**

-If you want to search by partial field contents, you have the option to change a field's mapping to **analyzed text**.
+If you want to search by partial field contents, you have the option to change the field mapping to **analyzed text**.

-Analyzed fields support filtering for a value that contains a certain string.
-For example, if you are looking for a host instead of searching with a wildcard for `host:*
+Analyzed fields support filtering for a value that contains a certain string and can replace the need for leading wildcards.

+For example, say you are looking for a particular host, instead of searching with a leading wildcard for `host:*prod*`, you can use the filters to filter under the field `host` for a value that contains `prod`.

+###### Analyzed text fields tokenize strings

 Analyzed text fields tokenize longer strings to support fulltext search on individual terms.

-For example, a sentence can be tokenized into words, or a complex naming structure can be tokenized into stand-alone naming components.
+Tokenization can mean indexing the words in a sentence, or breaking up a complex naming structure into stand-alone naming components to support more robust filtering options.

-The tokenizing processor can use different pre-defined characters to cut up the string into shorter terms.
-These characters may be spaces, periods, slashes, underscores, etc.
+The tokenizing processor can use different pre-defined characters as delimiters to cut up the string into shorter terms.
+These can be spaces, periods, slashes, underscores, etc.

-By mapping a field as an analyzed text field, you should be able to substitute your need to search with leading wildcards with trailing wildcards.

-For example, if your hosts have long, complex naming conventions, you can map the field twice, once as analyzed text, in addition to its default mapping.
-As an analyzed field, you will be able to search by parts of the host names or filter by partial host names.

-To explicitly change a field mapping, select [<i class="li li-gear"></i> > Tools > Field mapping](https://app.logz.io/#/dashboard/tools/field-mapping)
+To change a field mapping,
+select [<i class="li li-gear"></i> > Tools > Field mapping](https://app.logz.io/#/dashboard/tools/field-mapping)
 from the top menu.
-Search for the field name, hover over it, and change its mapping to **analyzed**.
+Search for the field name, hover over it, and select the **analyzed** mapping option.
+The field will be explicitly mapped.

 ![Explicit field mapping in Logz.io](https://dytvr9ot2sszz.cloudfront.net/logz-docs/kibana-mapping/kibana-field-mapping.png)